- Billing & Payment

 - Student Financial Aid

 Cancellations occur when a student decides not to attend classes for a quarter prior to the first day of classes for that quarter.
 A student's schedule cannot be cancelled on or after the first class day.
-Cancellations and related refund requests must be in writing, addressed to the Law School Registrar or to the Cashier's Office or by email and made prior to the first day of classes for the quarter.
+Cancellations and related refund requests must be in writing, addressed to the Law School Registrar or to the Student Financial Accounts or by email and made prior to the first day of classes for the quarter.
 For cancellations, all tuition, fees, and meal plans will be refunded at 100%.
 If a student has a housing assignment on campus, Campus Living and Learning will determine the refund and any related fees.
 The student must contact Campus Living and Learning to inform that office that they will not be attending.
 Financial aid for the term is cancelled and returned to the programs.

 Beginning the first class day of a term, students who are financially settled are not permitted to drop classes in BearWeb; therefore, they must contact the Law School Registrar to withdraw from the University.
 Under no circumstances does notification to professors or dropping classes constitute an official withdrawal from the University.